DimaSheiko/apep-docs/docs/config.md

 > ### ic

-The in combat rotations, it's a function that returns the rotations to be executed in combat.
+The in combat rotations, it's a table or function that contains the rotations to be executed in combat.

 > ### ooc

-The out of combat rotations, it's a function that returns the rotations to be executed out of combat.
+The out of combat rotations, it's a table or function that contains the rotations to be executed out of combat.

 > ### use_lua_engine